 - Switzerland has 4 seasons – Summer which is generally a peak season, Winter for adventure snow sports lovers, Autumn, and Spring which are uniquely beautiful due to changes in nature.

-ITINERARY FOR SWITZERLAND TRIP – I reached Zurich International Airport and after that, I caught a train to Interlaken.
+I reached Zurich International Airport and after that, I caught a train to Interlaken.
 The train stations are beside the Airport.
 And I stayed in Interlaken and did day trips to Bern, Basel, Luzern, Geneva, Thun, Jungfraujoch(Top of Europe) and then return back to Zurich and had a night stay there.
 There are many other itineraries where you can have stay in Geneva to cover Laussane and Lugano on Italy border.
-Below you can see the places I covered during my Switzerland trip for 8 days.

 Bollywood leading producers, directors and actors have popularised Switzerland through their films from more than 50 years.
 You can even spot a lake in the name of leading producer Yash Chopra as “Yash Chopra Lake”.
 After the death of this popular producer, the Swiss government made a monument of this legendary producer in central Kursaal garden in Interlaken.
 Due to this, Switzerland tourism has also chosen India’s favorite young star – Ranveer Singh as Brand Ambassador to promote their tourism.

-Watch this video made by Swiss Tourism board featuring actor Ranveer Singh to promote its tourism
+Watch this video made by the Swiss Tourism board – Switzerland tourist attractions

 So, till then KEEP TRAVELING……………… KEEP EXPLORING……………………………………………………